seb-ma/MMM-WeatherChartD3/README.md

 				weatherEndpoint: "/onecall",
 				apiKey: "",
 				type: "full", // "full" with "/onecall" is a hack in openweathermap provider
-				expandDaySections: true, // Hack on openweather provider - used to split in 4 entries the 4 data of a day
+				expandDaySections: true, // Hack on openweathermap provider - used to split in 4 entries the 4 data of a day
 				lang: config.language,
 				lat: "",
 				lon: "",